Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

   - Map API access and Google Map search engine(on Review and home page).
   - Our Package file button request and post functionality.
   - Login JS functionality.

-# Issues/Bugs:

-  - Rendering Responsive design to mobil device (Review-site: client div at break point 360).
-  - Destination location on Map, is not working.
-  - Map icone are not working.

 # Technology Used:

 * Bootstrap.